 What is a Developmental Language Disorder?

-What are the features of a Developmental Language Disorder?
+What are the red flags for a Developmental Language Disorder?

 Some features of Developmental Language Disorder include the following difficulties persisting past the developmentally appropriate age: